March 29th marks this years International open Hackerspaces day

 Everybody is welcome to come over!

-12 Dutch hackerspaces are joining, for more information about the activities take a look at their own website.
+12 Dutch hackerspaces are joining, for more information about the activities take a look at their own site.